 Their E6 soft golf ball is designed with accuracy and distance in mind.

-Seeing as we are looking for balls that reduce slice, it is the accuracy part that we paid more attention to.
-It is delivered by means of lowering the spin on that is generated when you strike the ball with a driver or long iron.
+Seeing as we are looking for balls that reduce slice, it is the accuracy part that we've paid more attention to.
+This is delivered by the means of lowering the spin that is generated when you strike the ball with a driver or long iron.